-Nothing says summer quite like sitting under a bright blue sky by the water with a hot-off-the-grill burger and a frosty pint of whatever’s on tap.
-While Nashville may not have the salty air and ocean views, here’s some good news: there are plenty of lakeside and riverfront vistas that lend themselves to an idyllic meal on the water.
-Whether it’s a casual weekend brunch or a scenic sunset dinner on the river, these eight spots offer views worthy of a drive And yes, plenty provide a nice Nashville dose of live music right there on the water.Read More
+Nothing says summer quite like sitting under a bright blue sky by the water with a hot-off-the-grill burger and a frosty pint of whatever beer’s on tap.
+While Nashville itself has limited waterfront dining options, you can still find plenty of meals with lakeside and riverfront vistas nearby.
+Whether you’re after a casual weekend brunch or a scenic sunset dinner on the river with live music, these restaurants in and around Nashville offer views worth a drive — or a sail, as many allow you to dock your boat right there.Read More

 Where to Find Waterfront Wining and Dining Near Nashville

-Because everything tastes better with a water view
+Because everything tastes better with a view of the water

-Gallatin’s been keeping this beachy shack a local secret and it’s no surprise — strong bushwhackers, Black Angus beef burgers, and fish tacos are the perfect complement to Awedaddy’s umbrella-covered tables, string lights, and lakeside location.
-Live music nightly provides a lively soundtrack to the festivities; while their weekend brunch is the ideal kickoff for a day spent on the water.
+Gallatin’s been keeping this beachy, seasonal shack a local secret and it’s no surprise — strong Bushwacker cocktails, wagyu beef burgers, and fish tacos are the perfect complement to Awedaddy’s umbrella-covered tables, string lights, and lakeside location at Gallatin Marina.
+Live music provides a lively soundtrack to the festivities, while Sunday brunch is the ideal kickoff for a day spent on the water of Old Hickory Lake.

-A rainy day on the water is better than none at all, and Moby Dicky’s covered patio is just the spot to while away the day — come rain or shine thanks to some new retractable screens.
-Picnic tables and a small live music stage line the banks of the river while plates brimming with shrimp, oysters, and grouper make their rounds with meatier counterparts (hello, steak and biscuits) in tow.
-Grab a beer, or a brunchtime bloody Mary, and feel the stress melt away.
+A rainy day on the water is better than none at all, and Moby Dicky’s covered patio in Hendersonville is just the spot for it come rain or shine thanks to some retractable screens.
+Picnic tables and a small live music stage line the banks of the Cumberland River while plates brimming with shrimp, oysters, and grouper make their rounds with meatier counterparts (hello, steak and biscuits) in tow.
+Grab a beer, or a brunchtime bloody mary, and feel the stress melt away.

-Over at Hendersonville’s Anchor High Marina, the Rudder is happily fueling avid boaters’ appetites with seafood selections — think oysters, shrimp, grouper, and ahi tuna — alongside pork chops, burgers, and salads.
-The tiki-style deck plays host to a variety of events, from live music performances to 90s trivia nights.
-Drop by Monday through Friday from 3 to 7 p.m. for happy hour pricing on drinks and apps.
+At Hendersonville’s Anchor High Marina, the Rudder happily fuels avid boaters’ appetites with seafood — hot crab dip, blackened catfish, fried fish tacos — alongside pork chops, burgers, and salads.
+The tiki-style deck plays host to a variety of family-friendly events, from live music performances to trivia nights, and kids will get a kick out of the resident wildlife, including turtles, fish, and ducks.
+Drop by Tuesday through Friday from 2 to 6 p.m. for happy hour pricing on drinks and apps.

-What began as a bait shop in 1956 is now 3,800-square-feet of covered decks just steps from the Cumberland River.
-Boaters are welcome to come tie up their vessel on the dock and stock up on two-cycle oil, food, and beer to go.
-For those without a water-navigating vehicle, large sunlit windows and plentiful outdoor seating offer the perfect backdrop to the restaurant’s popular catfish dishes and creamy key lime pie.
+What began as a bait shop in 1956 is now 3,800 square feet of covered decks just steps from the Cumberland River in Ashland City.
+Boaters are welcome to tie up their vessels on the 240-foot transient dock and stock up on two-cycle oil, food, and beer to go.
+Large sunlit windows and plentiful outdoor seating offer the perfect backdrop to Riverview Restaurant’s popular catfish dishes and creamy banana pudding.

-Located in Rock Harbor Marina off of the Cumberland River, Blue Moon Waterfront Grille is a breezy waterfront hang offering indoor and outdoor seating options for enjoying peel-and-eat shrimp, crab cakes, and fried catfish begging to be washed down with a cold beer or one of Blue Moon’s signature cocktails like the rum-based tropical moon.
-When the live music winds down, there are plenty of televisions on hand to watch the latest sporting event — but the real star of the show is the view.
-Brunch is also available on Sundays from 10 a.m. to 2 p.m.
+Located in Rock Harbor Marina off the Cumberland River, Blue Moon Waterfront Grille is a breezy waterfront hang offering indoor and outdoor seating options for enjoying peel-and-eat shrimp, crab cakes, fried catfish, and Sunday brunch.
+It all begs to be washed down with a cold beer or rum-centric signature cocktail.
+When the live music winds down, you can still catch a game on one of the many TVs, but the real star of the show here is the view.

-Shipwreck Cove is a long-time fan favorite of J. Percy Priest lakers, and it’s no surprise — with ample deck seating right on the water, there isn’t a bad seat in the house.
-Open year-round, this family-friendly spot serves up standard pub fare including their redneck nachos piled high with pulled pork, stacked burgers, and fried pickles with a side of live music.
-Don’t leave without trying one of their infamous bushwhackers topped with banana rum — in fact, make it a double.
+Shipwreck Cove at Elm Hill Marina is a long-time favorite on Percy Priest Lake, and it’s no surprise — with ample deck space right on the water, there isn’t a bad seat in the house.
+This family-friendly spot serves standard pub fare like Redneck Nachos piled high with pulled pork, stacked burgers, and fried pickles with a side of live music.
+Don’t leave without trying one of the restaurant’s infamous Bushwackers topped with banana rum — in fact, make it a double.

 Situated alongside a gurgling creek in bucolic Leiper’s Fork, Wines in the Fork is the brainchild of James Evans, owner of Vintage Winery in Columbia.
-With the Nashville Wine Duo (TJ and Kelsey Rogers) on board, guests can pop in for a tasting or a buy a bottle to enjoy outdoors by Leiper’s Creek.
-Keep an eye on their Instagram feed for outdoor live music performances where the entire is family is invited to bring blankets, chairs, and munchies to enjoy a glass of homegrown peach Moscato or the Farmstead table red.
+Pop in for a tasting or buy a bottle to enjoy outdoors by the water.
+Keep an eye on the company’s Instagram feed for special events like reservations-required dinners and family-friendly live music where you can bring blankets, chairs, and munchies and enjoy a glass of homegrown Tennessee strawberry wine or the Farmstead table red.